Defaults, Recoveries, Losses and Wind-down

 Zero Tolerance Approach

-- Where a Borrower has either: missed a capital payment; missed an interest payment; failed to report monthly as required and fails to rectify the issue within 14 days, we classify this as a ‘Borrower in Default’ and we will act to recover our Lender’s capital.
+- Where a Borrower has either: missed a capital payment; missed an interest payment; failed to report monthly as required and fails to rectify the issue within 14 days, we classify this as a ‘Borrower in Default’ and we will act.